equaynor/heritage-housing-issues/README.md

 #### **Epic 6: Deployment (CRISP-DM Phase 6)**

 ---
+**US4:** As a client, I want to have a user-friendly dashboard to input house data and receive predicted sale prices, so that I can easily make informed decisions about pricing and selling.
+(Business Requirement Covered: BR2)

 - **Create a Dashboard**: Create a dashboard to visualize the model's predictions and insights.
 - **Deploy the Model**: Deploy the model in a production-ready environment (e.g., Flask, Django, Streamlit).
 - **Monitor and Update the Model**: Monitor the model's performance and update it as necessary to maintain its accuracy.

 These steps can be matched up nicely to 6 Epics in the Agile development process.
 As we move along the pipeline of the development process we may flow back and forth between stages/epics as we learn new insight and have to revisit previous step in order to refine the development.
 While ultimately moving towards the final delivery of a product that satisfies the users/clients requirements.

-### User Stories

-**US1:** As a client, I want to discover which attributes of a house are most correlated with its sale price, so that I can understand the key drivers of sale price.
-(Business Requirement Covered: BR1)

-**US2:** As a client, I want to have a reliable prediction of the sale price of my inherited houses, so that I can sell them at the maximum total price possible.
-(Business Requirement Covered: BR2)

-**US3:** As a technical user, I want to understand the machine learning model used to predict the sale price, so that I can trust the accuracy of the predictions.
-(Business Requirement Covered: BR2)

-**US4:** As a client, I want to visualize the relationships between sale price and other features, so that I can gain insights into the importance of different attributes.
-(Business Requirement Covered: BR1)

-**US5:** As a client, I want to have a user-friendly dashboard to input house data and receive predicted sale prices, so that I can easily make informed decisions about pricing and selling.
-(Business Requirement Covered: BR2)

 ## **4. Hypotheses and Validation**